Comparison

 SupersetClaude Code

-CategoryAgent orchestration terminalAI coding agent (terminal-native)
+CategoryAgent orchestration workspaceAI coding agent (CLI + desktop app)

-AI approachAgent-agnostic — orchestrates Claude Code, Codex, Aider, OpenCode, or any CLI agentClaude models only (Sonnet, Opus, Haiku) via Anthropic API
+AI approachAgent-agnostic — orchestrates Claude Code, Codex, Aider, OpenCode, Superset Chat, and moreClaude models only (Sonnet, Opus, Haiku) via Anthropic API

 ParallelismCore feature — many agents on separate branches simultaneouslySingle session; requires separate terminal tabs for parallelism